farinoushsharifi/GitIntro/readme.md

 This is the first sentence.
-This is the second sentence.This is the third sentence.
+This is the second sentence.This is the third sentence.This is the fourth sentence